DavidDTessier/gcp-certifications/Network Engineer/README.md

 ![Logo](https://storage.googleapis.com/support-kms-prod/KJcODqWiFwxMZY7ZV8YM7qgrO8Np7gdfa1yk)
 # Google Cloud - Professional Cloud Network Engineer Certification

-[^1] A Professional Cloud Network Engineer implements and manages network architectures in Google Cloud.
-This individual may work on networking or cloud teams with architects who design cloud infrastructure.
-The Cloud Network Engineer uses the Google Cloud Console and/or command line interface, and leverages experience with network services, application and container networking, hybrid and multi-cloud connectivity, implementing VPCs, and security for established network architectures to ensure successful cloud implementations.
+[^1] A Professional Cloud Network Engineer is responsible for the design, implementation, and management of Google Cloud network infrastructure.
+This includes designing network architectures for high availability, scalability, resiliency, and security.
+This individual is skilled in configuring and managing Virtual Private Clouds (VPCs), routing, network security services, load balancing, and Cloud DNS.
+Additionally, they are proficient in setting up hybrid connectivity through Cloud Interconnect and Cloud VPN.
+Their expertise extends to diagnosing, monitoring, and troubleshooting network operations by using Google Cloud Observability and the Network Intelligence Center.

 The Professional Cloud Network Engineer exam assesses your ability to: